Towards Unconditional Uncloneable Encryption: Candidate Scheme

 \subsection{Clifford Algebra}

 For our uncloneable encryption scheme, we make use of the structure of Clifford algebra~\cite{Lou01, DL03}, widely used in quantum information theory, in particular as a generalization of the Bloch sphere representation~\cite{Die06, WW08b}, in operator algebras theory~\cite{Pis03, BN18}, and in non-local games~\cite{Slo11,Ost16}.
+This choice is motivated by the fact that the Clifford generators used below, were shown in \cite{BN18} to give rise to maximally incompatible binary observables.
+Thus, the measurements associated with different keys are extremal from the viewpoint of joint measurability, making them natural candidates for an uncloneable encryption scheme, where security should arise from the impossibility of simultaneously reproducing such incompatible measurement outcomes.

 For any integer $n \in \NN_+$, the free real associative algebra generated by $\Gamma_1, \ldots, \Gamma_{n}$, and subject to the anti-commutation relations:

 is called the \emph{Clifford algebra}, and denoted $\mathbf{CL}_n$.
 Any irreducible representation of the Clifford algebras $\mathbf{CL}_{2n}$ and $\mathbf{CL}_{2n+1}$ can be constructed explicitly by the following $2n + 1$ Pauli string operators acting on~$\CC^{2^n}$, called the Jordan-Wigner transformation~\cite{JW93}: